Reconstructing QCD Spectral Functions with Gaussian Processes

 \paragraph*{Reconstruction Results.} The GPR for the reconstruction of the ghost spectral function is performed using the aforementioned standard RBF kernel.
-We fix the low-frequency asymptotics of the spectral function with the direct real-time DSE result in Yang-Mills theory~\cite{Horak:2021pfr} by treating it as an additional observation.
-The kernel's hyperparameters are chosen by optimizing the associated likelihood of observations with an additional Gaussian hyperprior, which we achieve through a fine-grained grid scan; see \Cref{app:implementation} for details.
+We extend the lattice input data for the dressing function into the deep IR and simultaneously fix the low-frequency asymptotics of the spectral function using a direct real-time result in Yang-Mills theory obtained via the spectral ghost DSE~\cite{Horak:2021pfr} (see also \Cref{app:data-fun}).
+This is achieved by treating the spectral DSE result as an additional observation.
+Our procedure uniquely determines the non-zero value of $\rho_c$ for $\omega \to 0^+$, but also increases the reliability of the solution in the most interesting central region with respect to the kernel hyperparameters.
+Using just the lattice data without the extension by the spectral DSE result leads to a much higher variance in the solution space, with widely different asymptotic behaviors of solution candidates in the IR.
+The kernel hyperparameters are chosen by optimizing the associated likelihood of observations with an additional Gaussian hyperprior, which we achieve through a fine-grained grid scan; see \Cref{app:implementation} for details.
 The reconstructed spectral function in \Cref{fig:ghost-spectral} accurately reproduces the dressing function data within the uncertainties displayed in \Cref{fig:ghost-dressing}, with a total mean squared error of $\sim$5e--6.

-The features of our prediction are strikingly similar to the aforementioned Yang-Mills result shown in \Cref{fig:ghost-spectral-comparison} in \Cref{app:data}, even though only the infrared limit is incorporated into the reconstruction.
-This similarity is expected heuristically, since the ghost only interacts with the quarks indirectly via the gluon vertices, and the effects of introducing dynamical quarks must hence be of higher order.
-This qualitative similarity is particularly notable considering that the methods are conceptually very different.
+The features of our prediction are strikingly similar to the aforementioned Yang-Mills result shown in \Cref{fig:ghost-spectral-comparison} in \Cref{app:data}, even though only the IR limit is incorporated into the reconstruction.
+This is expected heuristically, since the ghost only interacts with the quarks indirectly via the gluon vertices, and the effects of introducing dynamical quarks must hence be of higher order.
+The similarity is particularly notable considering that the methods are conceptually very different.